Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Thursday 14th November 2019

-However short the stay maybe, the tourist to Cairo should always find a time to spare for visiting the unique shops of Khan El Khalili Bazaars.
+However short the stay may be, the tourist to Cairo should always find time to spare for visiting the unique shops of Khan El Khalili Bazaars.

 Along the sides of alleys the wares are piled in such a fantastic way; all just as they were in the days of the Arabian nights.
 All the quarter still lives under the lanterns.
 And its old buildings still close their rusty gateways immediately after sunset exactly as they did hundreds of years ago.

-In the different alleys we find venders of trinkets, cloths embroidered with Pharaonic figures and hieroglyphic, characters copied from ancient tombs and temples, leather bags, trays and boxes of fine wood ornamented with shell and ivory, local glass ware, and innumerable other artistic articles in the way of curio or ornament.
+In the different alleys, we find venders of trinkets, cloths embroidered with Pharaonic figures and hieroglyphics, characters copied from ancient tombs and temples, leather bags, trays and boxes of fine wood ornamented with shell and ivory, local glassware, and innumerable other artistic articles in the way of curio or ornament.